rhel-labs/learn-katacoda/sql-server-ubi/step3.md

 This container is running as user mssql.
 << OUTPUT ABRIDGED >>
 </pre>

-> **NOTE:** In SQL Server 2019, the container runs using a non-root user by default.
-The default user is *mssql* with uid *10001*.
-In step 1, we changed user ownership of the mounted directories to uid:*10001* to map to the *mssql* user.

 At this point, there should be 2 non-root containers spinned up using a non-root user (*rhel*), and SQL Server should also be running using non-root (*mssql*) user inside each of the containers.